+'''

+b

-b The tag of the second particle in the dihedral.
+The tag of the second particle in the dihedral.

+Type int

+C

 The tag of the third particle in the dihedral.

+Type int

+d

+The tag of the fourth particle in the dihedral.

+Type int

+type

+dihedral type name.

+Type str

 In the current version of the API, only already defined type names can be used.
-A future improvement will allow dynamic creation of new type names from within the python API.
+A future improvement will allow

+dynamic creation of new type names from within the python API.

 class hoomd.data.force_data_proxy (force, tag)

 Access the force on a single particle via a proxy.

-force_data_proxy provides access to the current force, virial, and energy of a single particle due to a single force computation.
+force_data_proxy provides access to the current force, virial, and energy of a single particle due to a single force

+computation.
 See hoomd.data for examples.

+'''